Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 • Option 2: Custom Layout

-For a more personalized approach, create your own weekly view by building databases such as a table or calendar.
+For a more personalized approach, create your own weekly view by setting up databases such as tables or calendars.
 Add properties like tasks, appointments, deadlines, and inline checkboxes for task completion.
-Use properties for due dates and color-coded labels to categorize activities effectively.
+Utilize due date properties and color-coded multi-select tags to categorize activities effectively.

 Step 5: Set Up Monthly Goals